 What is Post Prostatectomy Erectile Dysfunction?

 Post prostatectomy erectile dysfunction is a postoperative complication that is defined as the inability to attain and maintain a sufficient erection for satisfactory sexual intercourse post removal of a partial or complete prostate gland to treat prostate cancer.
+Even when your surgery is performed with a nerve sparing approach, up to 35% of men will experience new or worsened erectile dysfunction after radical prostatectomy.

 Why does Erectile Dysfunction Occur Following Prostatectomy?